Track your progress

 This makes her feel ashamed and embarrassed.
 The following day Kim wakes up shaking and feeling sick.
 She asks her Mum to call the school to say that she is poorly.

-Critical thoughts re. appearance
+Critical thoughts regarding appearance.

 What do

-you do?
+they do?

-Tell your friends
+Tell their friends

-you’re tired and
+they’re tired and

-log off the call
+log off the call.

 What might